BVLC/caffe/docs/installation.md

 ## Compilation

-After installing the prerequisites, simply do `make all` to compile Caffe.
+After installing the prerequisites, simply do `make all -j10` in which 10 is the number of parallel compilation threads to compile Caffe.
 If you would like to compile the Python and Matlab wrappers, do

     make pycaffe
     make matcaffe